SteffeyDev/atemOSC/README.md

 ## OSC API

  - A full overview of the actual OSC-addresses available for your switcher can be obtained from the help-menu inside the application.
- - Unless otherwise specified, send the value 1 as a float along with the OSC address below.
+ - Unless otherwise specified, send the value 1 along with the OSC address below.
 Sending any other value may result in the command not being processed.

 ### Program and Preview Selection